 You may also hear folks refer to these seats as convertible or all-in-one car seats, but regardless of what you call them, these seats are by far the most versatile.
 A forward and rear-facing seat can grow with your child so that you can use it from infancy up to and beyond their toddler years.
 Some seats even convert into boosters for much older children, which is great if you’re hoping to get a lot of use out of your seat.

-Car seats are pricey, so convertible car seats are a great option to save a little dough versus having to buy a new seat when your child outgrows their rear-facing infant seat in a couple of years.
+Car seats are expensive, so convertible car seats are a great option to save a little dough versus having to buy a new seat when your child outgrows their rear-facing infant seat in a couple of years.
 These seats are just as safe as non-convertible seats and often come with a base for ease of use, just like your typical infant seat.

 A booster seat is the last stage of the car seat.
 Booster seats are typically meant for children older than four years old and less than eight, although some states require them for children who do not meet the certain height or weight limits.
 Most state laws also include provisions about booster seats in the back seat only unless your vehicle does not have a back seat.